Virtual Tumor Boards

 - Tap specific or unique expertise of care team members

-- Explore various options for clinical therapies, and
+- Explore various options for clinical therapies, including participation in clinical trials

 - Continuously expand and refine their knowledge base and refine their expertise to advance care.